polettix/ETOOBUSY/_posts/2021-10-29-netcat-what-a-mess.md

 - the version that comes with [busybox][] is really *simple*
 - the [GNU netcat][] has a wider feature set, but lacks support for using proxies;
-- the [BSC netcat][] is more evolved, and supports proxies through the `-x` and `-X` options;
+- the [BSD netcat][] is more evolved, and supports proxies through the `-x` and `-X` options;
 - the [Nmap netcat][ncat] (a.k.a. [ncat][]) is another alternative that is feature-packed, including support for proxies, although with